 - The appearance of dementia

 If a person takes too much of a benzo, they are likely to experience severe drowsiness, confusion, poor balance, lack of coordination, light-headedness, fainting and muscle weakness.
-Mixing benzodiazepines with alcohol increases the central nervous system depression that occurs.
-This can cause too great a respiratory suppression that can lead to death.
+Mixing benzodiazepines with alcohol increases central nervous system depression that can cause respiratory suppression that can lead to death.

-A coma is a possible result of a benzodiazepine overdose but it is rare.
-But many people abuse benzodiazepines along with other drugs, particularly heroin or cocaine abusers which means that benzos can be involved in deaths resulting from the combination of drugs.
+A coma is a possible result of a benzodiazepine overdose.
+Many drug users, particularly heroin or cocaine users, abuse benzodiazepines along with other drugs, which means that benzos can be involved in deaths resulting from the combination of drugs.

-In addition to the symptoms listed above, it is possible to note changes in a person's life when he becomes addicted to benzodiazepines.
-Since these drugs are tranquilizers, he or she may seem oddly detached from life and sedated.
-He may not care very much about matters that were important to him earlier.
+In addition to the symptoms listed above, it is possible to note changes in a person’s life when they become addicted to benzodiazepines.
+Since these drugs are tranquilizers, the person may seem oddly detached from life and sedated and may not care very much about matters that were important to them before the drug use.

 Persons abusing benzos must get them somehow.
-They may find a cooperative doctor and get them prescribed, or they may visit more than one doctor to get enough to abuse.
-They may get the drugs from friends or drug dealers or buy them off the internet.
+They may find a cooperative doctor who will prescribe them or visit more than one doctor to get multiple prescriptions.
+They may get the drugs from friends or drug dealers or buy them from the Internet.
 They may forge prescriptions.
-But as states, one by one, implement computer tracking systems and laws to counter prescription drug abuse, some of these channels for obtaining the drugs will be drying up.
+As more and more states implement computer tracking systems and laws to counter prescription drug abuse, some of these channels for obtaining the drugs will be drying up.

-If a doctor is providing these drugs, you may find pill bottles, sometimes from multiple doctors.
-If they are coming from a dealer, you may find either plastic bags with pills or pill bottles with someone else's name.
+If the drugs are obtained from prescriptions, you may find pill bottles, sometimes from multiple doctors.
+If they are coming from a dealer, you may find either plastic bags with pills or pill bottles with someone else’s name.

-One of the signs of benzodiazepine abuse is a visit to an emergency room.
-In 2009, there were 363,000 visits to ERs for central nervous system depressants, the vast
+A highly visible sign of benzodiazepine abuse is the user going to a hospital emergency room.
+In 2009, there were 363,000 visits to emergency rooms for reactions to central nervous system depressants.

-Rohypnol is a benzodiazepine that is not marketed or legally sold in the US.
-It is used as a date-rape drug as it tends to overwhelm a person's ability to resist a sexual assault and will often cause amnesia of the attack as well.
-Because it has no taste, it can be put in a drink at a nightclub without the recipient knowing.
+Rohypnol is a benzodiazepine that is not marketed or legally sold in the United States.
+It is called a date-rape drug as it tends to overwhelm a person’s ability to resist a sexual assault and will often cause amnesia of the attack as well.
+Because it has no taste, it can be put in a drink without the victim being aware of it.
 Rohypnol is easily obtained in Mexico.